lidofinance/lido-local-devnet/README.md

 <img src="https://docs.lido.fi/img/logo.svg" height="90px" align="right" width="90px">

-## Project for Launching DevNet with the Lido Protocol Locally
 Project for launching DevNet with the Lido protocol locally.
 The project includes launching a new network, launching a block explorer, and deploying Lido smart contracts.

 ### Requirements